TER-Sensors-and-Microcontrollers/sensors-microcontrollers-25-26/README.md

 ## Contribution Guidelines and Conventions
 * Each directory should include a README specifying its purpose and its own structure
-* Each source code file should contain a header comment specifying its purpose
 * **COMMITS SHOULD NOT BE MADE DIRECTLY TO MAIN**

   Development should happen in a development branch, and pull requests should: only be made once code has been thoroughly tested

 * Code style should follow sane conventions:
+  * Each source code file should contain a header comment specifying its purpose
+  * Each function should have a line or two explaining its purpose
   * lines shouldn't be too long (loosely 80 lines)

+    *If your line is over 80 lines that's often a sign that something cursed is going on*

-  * use descriptive and variables names
+  * use descriptive and variables names.
+Please.
-  * functions should have a line or two explaining what it does

 ## Getting Started
 There are a number of tools we use for the sake of development.